 Finding the perfect pint

 Speak to Dubliners about Guinness and most will have a favourite pub that they believe serves the best pint around.
 But one way of guaranteeing a great Guinness is by joining The Perfect Pint Tour.
 Started by childhood friends, Dave Beirne and Keith McGovern, this tasty three-hour expedition offers its guests a potted history of Dublin and visits some of its most beautiful, off-the-beaten-track pubs, including the historic Victorian jewel that is Ryan’s of Parkgate St. As well as teaching guests the skills required to pull a proper pint, the tour also visits John Kavanagh’s, otherwise known as “The Gravediggers”.
-This local favourite was named after the men who occupied its simple bar stools after a long day’s work in neighbouring Glasnevin Cemetery (also worth a visit by the way).
+This local favourite was named after the men who occupied its simple bar stools after a long day’s work in neighbouring Glasnevin Cemetery (also worth a visit, by the way).
 Back then, it was a refuge from a hard day’s work.
 Today, it's the pints and the local coddle that pull in the crowds.

 Some would argue that the best pints are found outside Dublin.
-Up the road in Belfast, Whites Store has become something of a mecca for those in search of the perfect pint.
+Up the road in Belfast, White’s Store has become something of a mecca for those in search of the perfect pint.
 Everything here is Guinness – even the cocktails, which include a Guinness Martini and a Guinness and Vanilla Margarita.

 Away from the cities, the speed of life can sometimes slow to almost nought.
 Some say it's that and the fresh country air that makes the Guinness taste better.
 Seasons have their influence, too.
-But whether it’s a summer’s day above the pier outside O’Dowd’s in Roundstone, County Galway, an autumnal lunchtime in the still surrounds of Blakes of the Hollow in Enniskillen, County Fermanagh, or a chilly winter evening nestled in the snug at Dick Mack’s in Dingle, the ritual, the colour, flavour and history of Guinness seems to slow you down and make time stand still.
+But whether it’s a summer’s day above the pier outside O’Dowd’s in Roundstone, County Galway, an autumnal lunchtime in the still surrounds of Blakes of the Hollow in Enniskillen, County Fermanagh, or a chilly winter evening nestled in the snug at Dick Mack’s in Dingle, County Kerry, the ritual, the colour, flavour and history of Guinness seems to slow you down and make time stand still.

 Wherever you get it, be sure you take your time, savour it and take in everything that goes on around it.
 As they’d say themselves, “Good things come to those who wait”.